 Highest-value Disney promotion available now

 Disney is currently offering a free dining plan with vacation packages for travel from June 28 to October 3, October 19 to 31, and December 6 to 21, 2026.
 Value and Moderate resort stays include the Quick-Service Dining Plan.
 Deluxe and DVC Villa stays include the Standard Dining Plan.
 Requires a non-discounted 4-night, 4-day package with Park Hopper tickets.
-Must book by April 30, 2026.
-Separately, kids eat free on the dining plan all year in 2026 when adults purchase the plan (May 26 to Sep 15).
+Separately, kids ages 3 to 9 eat free on the dining plan all year in 2026 when adults purchase the plan as part of their package.

 Disney offers room-only reservations and vacation packages (room + tickets + optional dining).
 Room-only bookings can be cancelled up to 5 days before arrival (vs 30 days for packages) and qualify for more discount codes.
 Packages are better when free dining is offered, since the dining plan value often exceeds the package premium.
 Always compare both options for your specific dates before committing.